Recipes

 • Storing Leftovers: Let the mashed potatoes cool, then transfer to a heat-proof, airtight container; they’ll keep in the fridge for up to 5 days or in the freezer for up to a month.

-• Reheating Tips: Thaw in the fridge if frozen, then warm on the stove, in the oven, or in the microwave, adding a splash of milk and a pat of butter to restore creaminess—stir gently and don’t overmix.
+• Reheating Tips: Thaw in the fridge if frozen, then warm on the stove, in the oven, or in the microwave, adding a splash of milk and a pat of butter to restore creaminess.

 • Keeping Warm for Serving: Cover and place in a warm oven, or transfer to a slow cooker on the low or warm setting; I love serving them straight from the slow cooker at family gatherings to keep them hot and ready.